Post-baccalaureate Premedical Certificate Program (PPC)

 Although co-curricular activities contribute to a significant portion of our program, students this year have really done a phenomenal job of bringing their talents and personalities to our community.
-I'm please to share I'm aware of many friendships that will extend far beyond their time at KGI.
-After all, they will all be colleagues working together in the healthcare system.
+Many friendships were made and will extend far beyond their time at KGI.
+After all, they will all be colleagues working together in the same health care system.

 Joon Kim, Ed.D

 Administrative Director/ Instructor